 For those on even more of a budget, the Kenmore 74133 (Est. $750) looks like a strong pick.
 It comes in stainless, black, bisque and white.
 One expert reviewer looks at the white version, and makes it the least expensive gas range to earn a recommendation.
 It has a very high power burner (18,200 BTU) for fast heating, is excellent at simmering, and very good in baking.
 Broiling performance isn't as impressive, but that's a shortfall for many gas ranges.
 For those who appreciate low maintenance, this Kenmore range did better than most in a self-cleaning test.
 Features are few and, unsurprisingly, you won't find convection or a warming drawer.
 User feedback is good -- 4.5 stars based on more than 31 reviews of the stainless steel model at Sears.com, with the white version earning the same score based on just under 20 reviews.

-Slide-in gas ranges aren't reviewed nearly as often as their freestanding counterparts and they cost quite a bit more.
+Slide-in gas ranges cost quite a bit more than their freestanding counterparts.
 But, if style and a seamless look are important to you, these models are worth the investment.